 Masthead: Pine Row Editorial Board

-Hank Hudepohl, Editor and Founder
+Hank Hudepohl, Founder and Publisher

 MAWI SONNA is both a Kansan and an MA student in Creative Writing at Kansas State University, where she teaches undergraduates and works as a Poetry reader for Touchstone Literary Magazine.
 Her interests include Asian American Literature, Spanish American Poetry, and Art, particularly papermaking and printmaking.
 She enjoys planning new adventures and hopes to pursue an MFA in the future.

 MICHAEL CHANG (they/them) is the author of several collections of poetry, including BOYFRIEND PERSPECTIVE (Really Serious Literature, 2021), ALMANAC OF USELESS TALENTS (CLASH Books, 2022), & SYNTHETIC JUNGLE (Northwestern University Press, 2023).
 Tapped to edit Lambda Literary's Emerge anthology, their poems have been nominated for Best New Poets, Best of the Net, & the Pushcart Prize.
 They were awarded the Poetry Project's prestigious Brannan Prize in 2021, & serve as a poetry editor at the acclaimed journal Fence.

 ANDREW HUTTO currently lives in Louisville, Kentucky, where he is under consideration for graduate teaching assistantships for an MA in English.
 His interest centers around 17th century English poetics and the relationship between the commonwealth’s politic-linguistic response to the New World.
 He finds joy in watching squirrels cross the sidewalk.
 For more information: www.andrewhutto.org